InvestingGroupProject/Investing_Analysis/README.md

 Our team is meeting three times per week and communicating through slack to complete this capstone project.

-# Stock And Gas Analysis
+# Stock & Gas Analysis

 ### Overview